 The bits, the bytes and the quants

-So eventually we should get back to the original question: Why is quantum computing a security risk for internet security?
+Despite the heavy investments pledged to quantum computer technology — about €2 bln for the next few years pledged by Germany alone— we eventually come back to the original question: Why is quantum computing a security risk for internet security?